GiorgioMB/UniversityProjects/README.md

 # University Projects

 Welcome to my University Projects repository, where I showcase the work I've done during my time at Bocconi University.
-This repository includes various projects developed individually and while partcipating in student associations like BAINSA (Bocconi Artificial Intelligence and Neuroscience Association), BSDSA (Bocconi Students Data Science Association) and BSML (Bocconi Students for Machine Learning).
+This repository includes various projects developed individually, as part of my coursework, and while participating in student associations like BAINSA (Bocconi Artificial Intelligence and Neuroscience Association), BSDSA (Bocconi Students Data Science Association), and BSML (Bocconi Students for Machine Learning).

 ## Projects Overview